 Most investors already know the basics, but pulling everything together into a roadmap might seem a bit overwhelming because it can be so easy to forget something.
-Even though you may think you know everything you need to know about your current financial picture, just having all of it down on paper will help you get organized.

-Make a list of all your liabilities and assets, including individual holdings in your portfolio[s].
 List all your checking and savings accounts and their balances, the cash value of your life insurance policies, real estate, home, retirement accounts and other investments, and any personal property.
-Knowing which stocks or other assets you have money in can make it easier to decide where you want to move your money when the market turns.

 On the liability side, list your mortgage, credit card and bank loan balances, car loans, student loans, and any other liabilities.
 Add up your assets and liabilities and subtract your liabilities from your assets to see your net worth.
 If you have a negative net worth, you can start making plans to get on track.
-The Foundation for Financial Planning has some excellent worksheets to help you get started with making your lists so you don’t forget anything.

 #3.
 Consider your risk tolerance before making any changes.